thunderstore-io/Thunderstore/README.md

 - `SOCIAL_AUTH_GITHUB_KEY`: The `Client ID` value of the OAuth application
 - `SOCIAL_AUTH_GITHUB_SECRET` The `Client Secret` value of the OAuth application

+### Google Analytics

+You can enable google analytics by supplying a google analytics tracking ID via environment variables.

+- `GOOGLE_ANALYTICS_ID`: The Google Analytics Tracking ID of your account

 ### Google Cloud Media Storage

 You need to set up a google cloud storage bucket and create a service account